Hyderabad FC's Javier Gurri Lopez: Players are enjoying training | Goal.com

 Ahead of Friday's tie against Mumbai City in Hyderabad, he said, "Mumbai is a strong team.
 They are playing to be in the top four and it's not going to be easy for us.
 But we know that the competition between the first and the last team is not too much.
 We have a great team and our mentality is to play exactly the same against Mumbai as we have done against other teams."

-With former Bengaluru coach Albert Roca set to take over the side from the coming season, Lopez has pointed out that the defensive record of the team is acceptable.
+With former Bengaluru coach Albert Roca set to take over the side from the coming season, Lopez has pointed out that the defensive record of the team is unacceptable.

 "We come here to watch and to check the players.
 We have now about one and a half months until the end of the season to know all the players.
 We also try to win the next games.
 It's not easy.
 We are checking new and younger players and we are really excited about the team.